llvm/llvm-project/llvm/docs/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack/AMDGPUDwarfExtensionAllowLocationDescriptionOnTheDwarfExpressionStack.md

     descriptor as the current object when it evaluates its associated expression.</i>

-    The result is undefined if the location descriptor is invalid (see [3.5.3 DWARF Location Description](#dwarf-location-description)).
+    The result is undefined if the location description is invalid (see [2.5.3 DWARF Location Description](#dwarf-location-description)).

 8.  <i>An initial stack</i>